 - Describe how the intervention will be tailored to the epidemiology and health system where it will be implemented

-- Ensure that women and newborns receive care that respects and preserves their dignity, including informed consent2
+- Ensure that women and newborns receive care that respects and preserves their dignity, including informed consent

 - Include participation from institutions based in South Asia and sub-Saharan Africa; applications led by institutions from these geographies are encouraged

-- Propose interventions that align with the attributes of scalable health innovations3
+- Propose interventions that align with the attributes of scalable health innovations

-- Report impact on c-section rates disaggregated by Robson classification4, and safety with indicators such as case fatality rates and rates of post-operative complication
+- Report impact on c-section rates disaggregated by Robson classification, and safety with indicators such as case fatality rates and rates of post-operative complication

 - Propose activities to be implemented in a country in Sub-Saharan Africa or South Asia (India, Pakistan, Bangladesh).